 I have some ideas gleaned from 25 years of marriage and many books I’ve read about marriage over the years for sustaining and enhancing the relationship that is known as marriage.

 First of all, we need to understand what marriage really is.
 What does marriage mean to you?
-If you see marriage as a contract, like a legal contract, then you will think of it as an agreement that you will do some things if the other person does certain things.
-If they fail to do what they promised, then you have the legal right to cancel the contract and get out of the deal.
+If you see marriage as a contract, then you will think of it as an agreement to do things for each other based on that.
+If someone does something for you then you do a good deed back because of it.
+Failure to do as promised means you have the legal right to cancel the contract and get out of the deal.

 But if you see marriage as a covenant, then you make a commitment to fulfill what you promise to do, no matter what the other person does.
 So if you promise to love, honor, and cherish your mate, as long as you both shall live, then that is what you will do no matter what.
 Until death parts you.

-In my opinion, a covenant is a better way to think about marriage for the sake of the stability of the relationship and for the good of children that come into the family formed by the marriage.
+In my opinion, a covenant is a better way to think about marriage.
+It’s better for the sake of the stability of the relationship and for the good of children that come into the family formed by the marriage.

 In keeping the marriage covenant, you do your part to love and take care of your spouse, no matter what they do.
 You do what you promised to do.
 You have more incentive to be a person of integrity, and honor your word.
 You remember promising these things in front of your family, friends and your Creator.
 You uphold and honor the vows that you made on your wedding day, and they are of the utmost importance to you.

 How to Maintain the Most Important Relationship In Your Life

 If you hold this high view of marriage, then I have some tips to help you maintain the most important relationship in your life.